 Here’s our Virtual Showroom Video of the original model.

-Slow ‘N Sear (below) is a high quality, stainless steel insert that instantly upgrades Weber kettles and many other round, charcoal burning cookers by enhancing 2-zone separation and intensifying sear power.
+Slow ‘N Sear first appeared on the market with their innovative Slow ‘N Sear (below).
+Slow ‘N Sear is a high quality, stainless steel insert that instantly upgrades Weber kettles and many other round, charcoal burning cookers by enhancing 2-zone separation and intensifying sear power.
 Click here to learn about the importance of 2-zone cooking.
 It has a removable water reservoir (right side) that adds humidity.
 Smoke is attracted to wet surfaces, and it sticks better to wet surfaces, so when we add humidity, we make the food more smoky tasting.
 This phenomenon is discussed in Meathead’s article on smoke.

-While humidity can be increased in any kamado by using a water pan, the SnS water reservoir also helps isolate the hot charcoal fire and moderate the indirect zone on the opposite side.
+While humidity can be increased in any kamado by using a water pan, the Slow ‘N Sear water reservoir also helps isolate the hot charcoal fire and moderate the indirect zone on the opposite side.
 Click here to learn why we think Slow “N Sear is the single best accessory for a Weber Kettle ever!